Eranziel/foundryvtt-lancer/docs/flow_api.md

 - `SystemFlow` - generically "use" a mech system or weapon mod.
 This is generally for systems which do not have attached action data.
 - `TalentFlow` - use a specific rank of a pilot talent.
 - `TechAttackFlow` - make a tech attack using the attack HUD, either generic (e.g. Invade) or from a mech system or NPC feature.
+- `SimpleHTMLFlow` - the second simplest flow, for printing a card in chat containing arbitrary pre-rendered HTML.
 - `SimpleTextFlow` - the simplest flow, for printing a card in chat with title, description, and optionally a list of tags.